rerun-io/rerun/docs/content/getting-started/configure-the-viewer/interactively.md

 ### Re-arrange existing Containers or Views

-The viewport hierarchy can be reorganised by drag-and-dropping containers or views in the blueprint panel.
+The viewport hierarchy can be reorganized by drag-and-dropping containers or views in the blueprint panel.
 It ssi also possible to drag views directly in the viewport by using their title tab:

 <picture>
   <img src="https://static.rerun.io/drag_and_drop_viewport/8521fda375a2f6af15628b04ead4ba848cb8bc27/full.png" alt="">